junxit/us-congress-bills-111/metadata.md

 - 2010-07-26 — Ms. Norton moved to suspend the rules and agree to the resolution.
 - 2010-07-26 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6013)
 - 2010-07-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6013)
+- 2010-07-27 — Received in the Senate and referred to the Committee on Foreign Relations.